Careers in health and care

 Regulated and non-regulated roles

 Some careers in health and care require a professional registration with a regulatory body.
-This means there is a legal requirement to have certain qualifications and experience (or meet an alternative condition or requirement) to carry out certain professional activities or use a protected title.
-You can see a list of regulated roles on this government page.ย ย
+This means there is a legal requirement to have certain qualifications and experience (or meet an alternative condition or requirement) to carry out certain professional activities or use a protected title.ย

 Regulatory bodies in health and care include the General Dental Council (GDC,) Nursing and Midwifery Council (NMC,) General Pharmaceutical Council (GPC,) Health and Care Professions Council and many more.